 In addition, for:

-- a copy of the Market Value valuation provided by a qualified independent valuer, either obtained by the Local Authority or commissioned by the provider;
+- A copy of the Market Value valuation provided by a qualified independent valuer, either obtained by the Local Authority or commissioned by the provider; and

-Commencing in the 2016 to 2017 audit year, the HCA will manage the annual CA programme using a web-based IT system (the CA System).
-Registered uses can access the CA system.
+The HCA manages the annual Compliance Audit programme using a web-based IT system.
+Registered uses can access the Compliance Audit system

-The system is accessible to HCA staff such as HCA lead auditors, and non-HCA staff such as providers and their appointed IAs.
+The system is accessible to HCA staff such as HCA Lead Auditors, and non-HCA staff such as providers and their appointed Independent Auditors.
 It provides a communication platform including alerts to participants, tracks programme delivery and records annual audit findings and outcomes.

-External users of CA will be set up by the IMS Primary Security Administrator (PSA) of the provider and will be required to log in with username and password.
+External users of the Compliance Audit system will be set up by their organisation’s Investment Management System’s (IMS) Primary Security Administrator and will be required to log in with username and password.

 The audit year runs from 1 April to 31 March.
 Scheme sample selection will take place early in the audit year, following which HCA Lead Auditors will notify providers of their selection, and inform them of the indicative number and type of schemes in their sample to assist with Independent Auditor procurement.

-Providers must engage an IA in line with published guidance in Chapter 2 of the Capital Funding Guide, using the standardised form of appointment published there.
-Procedural Compliance Audits are expected to be carried out over a 3 to 4 month period (most likely between July and November) and before the Long Stop Date which will be set each year by the HCA.
-Providers must confirm their IA appointment, audit dates and contact details on the CA system.
-The system automatically notifies providers and appointed IAs of the schemes selected for audit four weeks before the audit is scheduled to commence.
+Providers must engage an Independent Auditor in line with published guidance in Chapter 6 of the Capital Funding Guide, using the standardised form of appointment published there.
+Procedural Compliance Audits are expected to be carried out over a three to four month period (most likely between July and October) and before the Long Stop Date which will be set each year by the HCA.
+Providers must confirm their Independent Auditor appointment, audit start dates and contact details on the Compliance Audit system.
+Providers and appointed Independent Auditors can access the schemes selected for audit in the Compliance Audit System four weeks before the audit is scheduled to commence.

-Each year over the summer period, the HCA organises a number of CA update seminars for providers and IAs, to update them on changes to policy and procedure and to disseminate good practice.
-All providers being audited and their IAs, particularly those new to the audit process, will be expected to attend an HCA scheduled training event.
+Each year over the summer period, the HCA organises a number of Compliance Audit update seminars for Providers and Independent Auditors, to update them on changes to policy and procedure and to disseminate good practice.
+All providers being audited and their Independent Auditors, particularly those new to the audit process, will be expected to attend an HCA scheduled training event.

-During the audit, the IA checks each scheme for compliance using questions from HCA published checklists, dependent on funding programmer and scheme type.
-The CA system automatically selects the correct set of questions for each scheme.
-The IA reviews scheme information contained on file and HCA’s Investment Management System (IMS).
-The IA completes the relevant CA system question templates, setting out any ‘findings’ against published HCA policy and procedures.
+During the audit, the Independent Auditor checks each scheme for compliance using questions from HCA published checklists, dependent on funding programme and scheme type.
+The Compliance Audit system automatically presents the correct set of questions for each scheme.
+The Independent Auditor reviews scheme information contained on file and HCA’s Investment Management System (IMS).
+The Independent Auditor completes the relevant Compliance Audit system checklists, setting out any ‘findings’ against published HCA policy and procedures.